opt command line parserThis document describes opt,

 |

-The variable OPT_INT is of type `opt_TYPE'; this is
+The variable OPT_INT is of type `opt_TYPE';

-available option types are: OPT_INT, OPT_SHORT,
+file `opt.h'.
+The available option types are:

 OPT_NUL that is used internally.